France has been among the most successful football nations in the last twenty years, winning two World Cups.

 By 2021, French national team coach Didier Deschamps had no choice but to call up Benzema for the , six years after France made Benzema an outcast.
 Switzerland kicked France out in the Round of 16 on penalties despite a Benzema brace.

-Deschamps again selected Benzema for his 26-man World Cup roster for Qatar.
+Deschamps again selected Benzema for his 26-man World Cup roster for .
 But Benzema’s bad luck struck again.
 The player pulled out of France’s squad just before the competition due to a thigh issue that was reported to take three weeks to recuperate.
 Benzema fully recovered by early December, and Deschamps never selected a replacement for the striker, meaning the forward could’ve played in the knockout stages.
 But Deschamps’s intransigence sent Benzeman on early vacation.

 Kylian Mbappe

 Undoubtedly the breakout star of the 2018 World Cup, Kylian Mbappe scored four goals in Russia as a 19-year-old.
-He also became the youngest player to score in a World Cup final since , claiming the World Cup Young Player Award.
+He also became the youngest player to score in a World Cup final since Pele, claiming the World Cup Young Player Award.
 The rest is history.

 Against Istanbul Basaksehir in the Champions League last season, he became the youngest player in history to score 20 Champions League goals at 21 years and 355 days.
 In November 2022, he became the youngest player to net 40 Champions League strikes, breaking his teammate Lionel Messi’s record.